anasakhomach/simplified-aicv/.trae/rules/project_rules.md

   This is the only acceptable way to implement HIL:

-   1. HIL is a UI concern, managed exclusively in app.py.
+   1. HIL is a coordinated effort between the graph and the UI.
-   2. To request user input, a node's only job is to return a dictionary that sets a flag in the state: return {"human_review_required": True}.
+   2. To request user input, a generation node (e.g., generate_key_qualifications_node) must return a dictionary that sets the current_step in the state to a designated review state, such as return {"current_step": "awaiting_qualifications_review"}.
+   3. The graph.py router must be configured to recognize any step containing "awaiting" as a terminal state for that graph run, causing it to END.
-   3. The app.py file must check for this flag.
-If True, it must render the review UI and must not call the graph.
+   4. The app.py file must check for current_step values containing "awaiting".
+If found, it must render the specific review UI for that step and must not call the graph.
-   4. After gathering input, app.py is responsible for updating the state with the feedback and setting human_review_required back to False.
+   5. After gathering input, app.py is responsible for updating the current_step to the next logical processing step (e.g., "start_experience_tailoring") and immediately re-invoking the graph.

   ---